 These short-term loans can lead to big-time charges.

-For example, a 30-day, $100 loan in the state of California can accrue a fee of $17.30, which is an annual percentage rate of just over 210%.
+For example, a 30-day, $100 loan in the state of California can accrue a fee of $17.60, which is an annual percentage rate of just over 210 percent.

 The company uses its LendUp Ladder system to determine lending rates.
-The ladder starts at Silver and progresses to Gold, Platinum and then Prime.
-Repeat borrowers who pay on time earn points to “climb” the ladder, each ascending rung allowing you to apply for a loan at better rates.
+A repeat borrower who pays on time can earn points to “climb” the ladder, with each ascending rung allowing you to apply for a loan at better rates.
+The ladder starts at Silver and progresses to Gold, Platinum, and then Prime, the top level that gets you the best rates.

-You can also earn additional points through customer referrals and by taking the site’s free online education courses.
+You can also earn additional points through customer referrals and by taking LendUp’s free online education courses.
 The lower you are on the ladder, the higher your interest rates will be.

 Who is a LendUp personal loan good for?

 - Those with poor credit.
 Someone with a thin credit file or damaged credit might qualify for a loan from LendUp.
-Customers new to LendUp have a median VantageScore (that’s a type of credit score) of 550.
-The average VantageScore is 673.
+Customers new to LendUp have an average VantageScore (that’s a type of credit score) of 550.
 This might be a slightly less costly alternative to storefront payday loan stores.

 - Anyone who needs a short-term loan quickly.
 LendUp loans are intended for customers who need quick cash before their next paycheck.